-The Community Foundation Mission Investments Company (TCF-MIC) is a wholly-owned subsidiary of The Community Foundation led by a board and and supported by a staff with decades of experience in finance, business, philanthropy and community involvement in Greater New Haven.
+The Community Foundation Mission Investments Company (TCF-MIC) is a wholly-owned subsidiary of The Community Foundation led by a board and and supported by a staff with decades of experience in finance, business, and philanthropy and passion for the Greater New Haven community.

 TCF-MIC Board of Directors

 The Community Foundation has a long history of raising and deploying capital resources through impact investments to meet the needs of the community.

 The concept of using private investing for social good began in the 1980s, when the Council on Foundations’ report on Socially Responsible Investing (SRI) identified non-traditional ways to achieve programmatic purposes.

 The development of the new Community Foundation Building in 1989 as an anchor for the Audubon Arts District was one if its first investments of this kind.